hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/select-by-example.md

 | 2 | Beach Shorts | CLOTH | true | 49 |
 | 5 | Blue Socks | CLOTH | true | 5 |

-It's also possible to sort by multiple columns by adding more ordering columns to the parameter list.
+Finally, it's also possible to sort by multiple columns by adding more ordering columns to the parameter list.